liutas4x4/Marlin/README.md

 ## Current Status of Fork: In Development

-Marlin development has reached an important milestone with its first stable release in over 2 years.
-During this period we focused on cleaning up the code and making it more modern, consistent, readable, and sensible.
+Marlin 1.1.6 is used in this fork.
+To current day, Bilinear autoleveling is not working correctly.

-## Marlin Resources
+## Marlin Resources and Credits

-See main Marlin GitHub directory.

-## Credits

-See main Marlin GitHub directory.
+See main [Marlin](https://github.com/MarlinFirmware/Marlin) GitHub directory.

 ## License, the same as Marlin itself